Disrupting the funding landscape with City Bridge Foundation: Our journey so far

 While we developed the intended outcomes for each session, we adapted our approach and activities as each session progressed, creating space for the participants to set the direction of the discussion.
 This often filled the (virtual) room with rich conversation, yielding both breadth of experience and depth of insight.
 In letting go of the need to be in control and directive, we created space for authenticity and for meaningful conversations and relationships to emerge.

 Our approach also addressed the apparent power dynamics of those in the room which is fundamental in any co-design process.
-By working collaboratively with City Bridge Trust (hereafter The Trust), we were able to set the tone of conversationality and mediate the space between the ‘funder’ and the ‘grantee’.
+By working collaboratively with City Bridge Foundation (hereafter The Foundation), we were able to set the tone of conversationality and mediate the space between the ‘funder’ and the ‘grantee’.
 The Trust’s unique approach to this work prompted discussions on how this Fund can begin to disrupt the status quo.

 As earlier mentioned, the outcome of the co-design process was a draft specification that pulled together the findings from the five weeks.